ribeirorod/coursera-gen-ai/module-01/03_prompting.md

 The scale of the model plays a significant role in its performance.
 Larger models with more parameters capture a better understanding of language and are surprisingly good at zero-shot inference.
 In contrast, smaller models are generally only good at tasks similar to those they were trained on.

 Finally, once I've found a suitable model, there are several configuration settings I can experiment with to influence the structure and style of the completions the model generates.

+# Generative configuration | at inference time

+**Configuration Parameters**: These are distinct from training parameters and are invoked at inference time to control aspects like the maximum number of tokens in the completion and the creativity of the output.

+1. **Max New Tokens**: This parameter limits the number of tokens that the model will generate.
+It's essentially a cap on the number of times the model will go through the selection process.

+2. **Greedy Decoding**: By default, most large language models operate with greedy decoding, always choosing the word with the highest probability.
+However, this method can lead to repeated words or sequences.

+3. **Random Sampling**: To introduce variability and avoid repetition, random sampling can be used.
+The model chooses an output word at random using the probability distribution to weight the selection.

+4. **Top K and Top P Sampling**: These techniques limit the random sampling and increase the chance that the output will make sense.
+With top k, the model is restricted to choose from only the k tokens with the highest probability.
+With top p, the model is limited to predictions whose combined probabilities do not exceed p.

+5. **Temperature**: This parameter influences the shape of the probability distribution for the next token.
+A higher temperature results in higher randomness and a lower temperature results in lower randomness.

+After exploring these concepts, I've gained a deeper understanding of how to get the best possible performance out of these models using prompt engineering and by experimenting with different inference configuration parameters.
+Now, I'm prepared to start thinking about the steps required to develop and launch a language model-powered application.